 Six unusual job interview questions asked by hiring managers

-Even if you’re well-prepared for a job interview and have rehearsed your answers to common questions, sometimes a hiring manager will ask an unusual question to see how you can think and respond on your feet, as well as find out more about your soft skills and cultural fit.
+Even if you’re well-prepared for a job interview and have rehearsed your answers to common questions, sometimes a hiring manager will ask an unusual question to see how you can think and respond on your feet, as well as find out more about your soft skills

 Here are six real-life examples from Glassdoor of unusual questions people have been asked in job interviews and how to answer them if they come up for you:

 - “If I was talking to your best friend, what is one thing they would say you need to work on?”

 It’s common to be asked about your weaknesses during an interview, so it’s important to have a well thought out response ready.

 In this case, they’re also making a subtler request, and that’s to put yourself in someone else’s shoes, and evaluate your own strengths and weaknesses from their perspective.

 This kind of skill is essential in management roles where you will have to tactfully communicate with (and about) people regarding their strengths and weaknesses on a daily basis.
 So it’s not just the content of your answer, but also the

 delivery that’s being assessed.
 A measured, professional and empathetic approach will win you points here.